daos-stack/daos/src/client/java/README.md

 make it friendly to Java developers.
 And you don't need to release DaosFile explicitly since it will be released automatically if there is no reference to this DaosFile instance.
 You, of course, can release DaosFile explicitly if you like or you have to.
 Besides, it's more efficient for multiple consecutive file operations since underlying DFS object is cached and remain open until being released.
 Later DFS operations don't need to lookup repeatedly for each FS operation.

+* DaosUns
+It wraps some DAOS UNS APIs, like creating, resolving and destroying UNS path, as well as parsing DAOS UNS string attribute.
+Besides, this class can be run from command line in which you can call all DAOS UNS APIs with different parameters.
+Use below command to show its usage in details.
+    ```bash
+    java -cp ./daos-java-1.1.0-shaded.jar io.daos.dfs.DaosUns --help
+    ```

 ### hadoop-daos
-It's DAOS FS implementation of Hadoop FileSystem based on daos-client.
+It's DAOS FS implementation of Hadoop FileSystem based on daos-java.
 There are three main classes, DaosFileSystem, DaosInputStream and DaosOutputStream.

 * DaosFileSystem, it provides APIs to create file as DaosOutputStream, open file as DaosInputStream, list file